patrickfuchs/buildH/README.md

 This program builds hydrogens and calculate the order parameters (OP) from a united-atom trajectory.
 If -opx is requested, pdb and xtc output files with hydrogens are created but OP calculation will be slow.
-If no output argument is requested (no use of flag -opx), it uses a fast procedure to build hydrogens and calculate the OP.
+If no trajectory output is requested (no use of flag -opx), it uses a fast procedure to build hydrogens and calculate the OP.